earthcube/geocodes/docs/setting_up_services/setting_up_aws.md

 Major differences in the docker:
 * uses config to store traefik config
-* use a volume to store the trafikl
+* use a volume to store the trafik
+* using secrets

 ## Notes on Setting up s3 and Neptune